gnachman/iterm2-website/source/_includes/documentation-preferences.md

 #### Show bell icon in tabs
 If selected, tabs will indicate that a bell has rung by displaying a bell graphic.
 #### Set locale variables automatically
-If enabled, LANG and LC_CTYPE ennvironment variables will be set based on your machine's language settings.
+If enabled, LANG and LC_CTYPE environment variables will be set based on your machine's language settings.
 <hr>
 ### Profiles > Session
 <hr>